Posts

 An affair to remember

-Village mela (village fair) was not a new thing but this year Nabla loved maut ka kuwan (‘the well of death’) where transgendered performers ( hijrae ) danced on the Bollywood tunes between motorcyclists' gravity-defying stunts inside an enclosed circular arena of wooden planks.
-The onlookers stood on a platform circling the top of maut ka kuwan .
+Village mela (village fair) was not a new thing but this year Nabla loved maut ka kuwan very much.
+Transgender performers danced on Bollywood tunes, mixed with motorcyclists' gravity-defying stunts inside a circular arena of wooden planks - 'the death well'.
+The onlookers stood on a platform circling the top.
 From there they could see the action below - the dance of life and death.
-They whistled and jeered at the dancers, applauded the stuntmen on motorbikes and showered money to encourage more daring moves.
-Some made lewd gesture on sexually explicit moves of the hijare dancers others were held in awe of the whole thing or experienced ecstasy, screaming with joy and/or fright.
-Nothing in the whole mela matched the excitement created by the near death motorbike manoeuvring of the stuntmen accompanied by sexy dances of the hijrae performers.
+They whistled and jeered at the dancers, applauded the stuntmen and showered money.
+Some made lewd gesture to the dancers, others were held in awe of the whole thing or screamed with joy or fright.
 Nabla loved it.
-He was 20 some...
+He was 20 something, not married, one of many siblings, lived with his parents in the village and commuted daily to a nearby town to work in a motor mechanic's workshop.
+The mela lasted three days, the performers packed up and went away.
+Nabla craved for more.
+He could not wait for a whole year for the dancers to comes back.
+With some m...

 Wife on instalments!

-They got her married to someone who was already married but was also well off, even if not around most of the year.
-A labour migrant in UAE (or was it Saudi Arabia).
-She fell in love with a Mirasian da munda, a boy from a different village who she met in the town.
-He worked there at a barber shop in the town bazaar.
-The Mirasi boy brought her home.
+They got her married to someone who was already married.
+He was well off financially even if not around most of the year as he worked in UAE, or was it Saudi Arabi.
+Does that matter!
+But she fell in love with a Mirasian da munda, a boy from a different village who worked at a barber shop in the town.
+This Mirasi boy brought her home.
 His family accepted her at once.
-She was clever and beautiful.
-They went to the court for a nikha .
-She claimed that she was divorced from her previous husband.
-The husband's family contested that claim.
+They thought s he was clever and beautiful.
+They registered a marriage between these two.
+She claimed before a judge that she was divorced from her previous husband.
+The husband's family contested this claim.
 The court asked for a proof of divorce.
 She presented her two sisters and a brother-in-law as witnesses.
 Nikha was done with the court's approval but the litigation that followed cost them dearly.
-The Mirasi family had saved some money by selling an old house to buy a new (bigger) house.
-This money was now spent on lawyers, court fees and police.
-Some of...
+The Mirasi family had saved some money by selling an old house to buy a new (bigger) one.
+This money was now spent on lawyers, court f...